mhyee/mhyee.com/content/fydp/fydp3.md

 <br />

 As you can see, CGIA is very impressive.
-However, we still have some ideas to refine it --- in particular, our implementation is not very memory efficient.
+However, we still have some ideas to refine it--in particular, our implementation is not very memory efficient.

 [igia]: https://github.com/TeamAmalgam/kodkod/pull/16
 [cgia]: https://github.com/TeamAmalgam/kodkod/pull/39